Inok/dynsolver/README.md

-# dynsolver
+# DynamicSolver

-_dynsolver_ is a math system with two general features: modelling dynamic systems and minimizing functions.
+_DynamicSolver_ is a math system with two general features: modelling dynamic systems and minimizing functions.

 ### Project state